-Modern business demands a modern WMS (warehouse management system).
-WMS plays a pivotal role in digitization.
+Modern business demands a modern warehouse management system (WMS).
+A WMS plays a pivotal role in digitization.
 It’s what makes the supply chain more efficient, agile, and customer-focused1, according to PwC.

 WMS systems provide a real-time view of your entire inventory network, optimizing fulfillment from click to order delivery.
 Companies that use a WMS with integrated order processing can reap a 25% increase in productivity, a 20% gain in space usage, and a 30% improvement in stock use efficiency on average2.
-Furthermore, G2 predicted that 89% of organizations use modern WMS system functionality for labor planning and management3.
+Furthermore, according to G2 89% of organizations surveyed use modern WMS system functionality for labor planning and management3.

 What is a WMS?